Stuck on Soda Lake

 The next day, the tow truck driver came out with his flatbed truck and promptly got it stuck at the edge of the lake.
 I felt some vindication at this, but it also made me worry that I would not see my truck on dry land again, or at least until summertime.

 He got on the radio, and after a lot of cursing and waiting, another tow truck showed up and pulled him out.
-They left and said they would return with reinforcements in an hour or so.
+They said they would return with reinforcements in an hour or so and left.

-I was surprised that they came back at all, but they did.
-And they showed up with a few ATVs, two six-wheeled military vehicles, and more than 2,000 ft of cable and chain.
+I was honestly surprised that they came back at all, but they did.
+And they showed up with a few ATVs, two six-wheeled military vehicles, and more than 2000 feet of cable and chain.

 They used the chain to tie the two six-wheelers together and ran the cable out to my truck with an ATV.
 Once everything was set up, they slowly walked the military rigs backward onto dry land with my truck in tow.